rschristopher/rschristopher.github.io/src/currency/index.md

-Not only can one be a sovereign of their own savings, they can be a true financial sovereign -- a sovereign of their own business or family dynasty -- impossible with fiat, but made possible with Bitcoin, simply by opting-in to sound money: getting paid in Bitcoin, buying goods and services in Bitcoin,
+Not only can one be a sovereign of their own savings, they can be a true financial sovereign -- a sovereign of their own business or sovereign family dynasty -- impossible with fiat, but made possible with Bitcoin, simply by opting-in to sound money: getting paid in Bitcoin, buying goods and services in Bitcoin,